 WPA2 was introduced in 2004 and protected the password on a Wi-Fi network.
 It was an upgrade from WPA (WPA1) and WEP technology.

-The need for WPA3 arose when Belgian Researchers breached WPA2 protocol in 2016.
+The need for WPA3 arose when Belgian Researchers breached WPA2 router protocol in 2016.
 This highlighted the possibility of internet security exposure.

 Improved security features of WPA3 Protocol